 Red Comet moved several times in the 1970's and 1980's, finally settling at 2795 S. Raritan in Englewood, Colorado in 1989.
 In the early 1980's, the company split into two parts, one for manufacturing and the other for sales and service.
-Manufacturing was subsequently discontinued, and what remains today is the sales and service branch.
-The company now sells brand name portable fire extinguishers as well as other fire protection equipment and offers inspections and maintenance services.
+Manufacturing was subsequently discontinued, and what remained was the sales and service branch.
+The Red Comet location in Englewood closed in December 2019 when Pye Barker Fire and Safety acquired the Red Comet company.

 Littleton (Colo.)
 Independent.
 The Littleton Independent Publishers, 1888-.

 Littleton Independent.
 Sixtieth Anniversary Edition, 1888-1948.
 Littleton: Littleton Independent Publishers, 1948.

 Littleton Museum.
 Vertical File.

 Red Comet Fire Extinguishers, 2795 South Raritan, Englewood, Colorado 80110, telephone interview by Rebecca Dorwood.
 February 27, 2001.

 US West Dex.
 Metro Denver A-Z Yellow Pages, 2000-2001.
 US West Dex, Inc. Publishers: Denver, Colorado.

 Photographs courtesy of the Littleton Museum, unless otherwise noted; to order copies, contact the Museum at 303-795-3950.